Clinical Competence Assessment (CCA)

 Canadian educated nurses

-If you are a nurse educated in Canada, the College of Registered Nurses of Manitoba identifies the need for a CCA and sends the referral form to the Assessment Centre.
-The CRNM determines which components of the assessment you must complete.
+If you’ve been educated in Canada, the process begins with the College of Registered Nurses of Manitoba (CRNM).
+They will decide if a Clinical Competency Assessment (CCA) is necessary and will send a referral form to the Assessment Centre.
+The CRNM will then review your case and outline the specific components of the assessment you need to complete.

-The Authorized Prescriber (AP) Clinical Competence Assessment (CCA) provides nurses the opportunity to demonstrate their prescribing knowledge, skills and judgement in practice.
-It is an examination used to assess an individual’s practice for gaps in their ability to meet the Competencies for Nursing Authorized Prescribers in Manitoba.
+This assessment allows nurses to demonstrate their prescribing knowledge, skills, and judgment in practical settings.
+It is designed to evaluate your practice and identify any gaps in meeting the Competencies for Nursing Authorized Prescribers in Manitoba.

 - Objective-Structured Clinical Examinations (OSCE)